2 November 2015

 [1-(4-hydroxy-3-methoxyphenyl)-(E)-4-decen-3-one] having

-central nervous suppressing action and analgesic action, etc.,
+central nervous suppressing action and analgesic action,

-SAIKO-KEIHI-KANKYO-TO, KOSEIRYU-TO, etc. The compound of
+formulations SAIKO-KEIHI-KANKYO-TO, KOSEIRYU-TO, etc. The

-together with conventional drug-preparation carrier.
-To attain
+is or together with conventional drug-preparation carrier.

 JPS6372625

-BLOOD PLATELET AGGLUTINATION INHIBITOR
+PLATELET AGGLUTINATION INHIBITOR

 PURPOSE:To obtain a blood platelet agglutination inhibitor,